NeelNy/Instrument-Recognition/README.md

-# ENGR100-p3
+## Title
-Digital Signal Processing Final Project for Engineering 100 Section 430 in Winter 2022
+Digital Signal Processing  Project

 ## Description
 This project should be able to identify instruments based on spectrum analysis from out of a list of predetermined instruments.